RealJavaDoe/15-puzzle/README.md

     - [ ] `data`
     - [ ] `images`
       - [ ] `buttons`
+      - [ ] `extraForStock2`
       - [ ] `stock1`
       - [ ] `stock2`
     - [ ] `lan`
     - [ ] `lib`

+- Move the files from the "extraForStock2" folder to the "stock2" folder.

 ### About versions
 | Version | Release date | Details |